FSC CONTROLLED WOOD STRATEGY

 NEXT STEPS IN THE FSC CONTROLLED WOOD STRATEGY PROCESS

 An online controlled wood strategy survey was conducted with stakeholders in 2016 and is now closed.
 Preliminary results are now available here.
 An in-person stakeholder meeting to discuss the next steps in the controlled wood strategy process was held in Bonn, Germany in late February 2017.
-A public consultation is planned for 01 April - 31 May 2017 to focus on the outcome of that meeting, and in the months to follow a draft strategy will be released for public consultation.
+A public consultation on the discussion paper that resulted from this meeting is currently ongoing until 11 June 2017.
+You can register here for the online consultation and access to the discussion paper itself.

 To keep up-to-date on the FSC controlled wood strategy process sign up to the FSC bi-weekly newsletter, and visit this page regularly.